PatBStream/pulsar-cdc-cassandra-examples/README.md

 * Pulsar Connector for Cassandra CDC (https://downloads.datastax.com/#cassandra-source-connector)

 # Assumptions and Requirements
+* Linux based system (or laptop with WSL2 and Ubuntu)
 * Access to the internet from laptop
 * Docker Desktop installed and running normally
-* WSL2 installed and running Ubuntu

-# Setup Cassandra Single node and CDC configuration
+# 01. Setup Cassandra Single node and CDC configuration
 Download the following files into a local directory/folder.
 For example, local directory ~/pulsar-cdc/ [DataStax Change Agent for Apache Cassandra (CAC)](https://downloads.datastax.com/#cassandra-change-agent) Untar the file as needed